Understanding and Healing Ulcers: Natural Support for Digestive Health and Recovery

 Week 8: Most uncomplicated ulcers heal with proper treatment

-Phase 2: Healing Confirmation (Week 8-12)
+Phase 2: Confirmation (Week 8-12)

-Endoscopy may be repeated to confirm healing (especially for gastric ulcers)
+Endoscopy may be repeated (especially gastric ulcers)

-H. pylori eradication testing (breath test, stool test)
+H. pylori eradication testing (breath/stool test)

-Blood work to check for anemia from previous bleeding
+Blood work checking for anemia

-Your doctor may reduce PPI dose or transition to H2 blockers
+Doctor may reduce PPI dose or transition to H2 blockers

-Phase 3: Long-Term Prevention (Ongoing)
+Phase 3: Long-Term Prevention

 No smoking

-Careful NSAID use (discuss alternatives with doctor)
+Careful NSAID use

 Stress management